|Minimum legal size

 5 litres of yabby meat in any form not exceeding 150 tails (including claws and other parts)

-There is a statewide possession limit for yabbies.
-This is the maximum number of rock lobster that a person can possess at any one time anywhere in Victoria (including your home):
+This is the maximum number of yabbies that a person can possess at any one time anywhere in Victoria (including your home):

-You may not possess female yabbies with eggs, or with young attached, or remove eggs from a yabby.
+You must not possess female yabbies with eggs (in berry) or with young attached.

 You must return females in berry (carrying eggs) or carrying young to the water immediately and without further harm.